oppia/oppiabot/README.md

 ## Installing the bot on a repository

-You'll need to identify a target repository and install the bot by clicking the **Install** button on the settings page of your app, e.g `https://github.com/apps/your-app-name`
+You'll need to identify a target repository and install the bot by clicking the **Install** button on the settings page of your app, e.g `https://github.com/apps/your-app-name`.
+In the `.env` file put your github account name in
+`WHITELISTED_ACCOUNTS` and also add your repository (name in small caps) in the `constants.js` file locally.

 ## Running the bot locally